-- recent LA (1945 and on).
-Cold War, populism, socialism, dictatorship, and democracy Central themes: - legacies of colonialism set stage for entrenched inequalities of LA today (which is not to say that LA countries are trapped, but there is a burden of the past...) - Another big theme transculturation.
-Not just top-down cultural change but mutual influences.
-See Virgin of Guadelupe.
-Or see the new racial categories of the 19th c. slave societies. - Efforts to address inequalities in LA societies.
+- Efforts to address inequalities in LA societies.
 Produced populist movements (such as Peron) and socialist movements (such as Castro). - Impact of the United States in the 20th c.
 During the Cold War, the US privileged regime stability over democracy.
 And it intervened, often violently, to protect US economic interests.
 See Guatemala, Chile, Cuba, etc. See Eduardo Galleano.

-Some questions:
+Some questions (see homework):